What is Influencer Marketing?

-Influencer marketing is not a growing trend because it sounds fun.
+Influencer marketing is not a growing trend without reason.
 Here are some recent studies and their results:

 - A McKinsey study found that word-of-mouth marketing delivers 37% greater customer retention rates and twice the sales when compared with paid advertising;

 - A Schlesinger Associates study found that 81% of marketers believe that influencer engagement is effective; that 92% of consumers say they trust earned media such as word-of-mouth and recommendations from friends and family;

 - Here is a breakdown of the Google trends over the last 5 years, looking at the growth in influencer marketing:

 - The Content Marketing Institute’s 2016 B2B and B2C Content Marketing Trend report revealed that although 78% of brands increased the content they produced, engagement with the brand dropped by 60%.
 According to that report, brand-generated content had the lowest engagement rates on social media.
 Improvements in ad-blocking technology, which consumers are readily adopting, are lowering brand reach as ads are stopped before they are ever seen.